MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/node-sdk-logging.md

 * Startup
 * Runtime

 Turn on these logs to understand how your hosted application behaves.
-These logs are probably the first place where you'll learn that your deployment failed or your startup configuration is incorrectly configured or is missing dependencies.
+These logs are probably the first place where you'll learn that your deployment failed or that your startup configuration is incorrectly configured or missing dependencies.

 ## Log to stdout and stderr

-Azure web apps and Azure functions automatically provide custom logging to standard output (`stdout`) and standard error (`stderr`), if you use the correct logging functions:
+Azure web apps and Azure functions automatically provide custom logging to `stdout` and `stderr`, if you use the correct logging functions:

 * Web apps use `console.log('your message here')`.
 * Function apps use `context.log('your message here')`.